History of Asbestos, Pt. 5: Asbestos in the Present Day

 A Mesothelioma Milestone: Simmons Hanly Conroy Makes History

-In 2003, mesothelioma lawyers at Simmons Hanly Conroy made history by securing a $250 million verdict.
-This result remains the largest asbestos verdict for a single plaintiff to this day.
+In 2003, asbestos exposure lawyers at Simmons Hanly Conroy made history by securing a $250 million verdict.
+This result remains the largest mesothelioma verdict for a single plaintiff to this day.

 The case, Whittington v.
 U.S. Steel, highlighted the pain and suffering of Roby Whittington, a 70-year-old retired U.S. Steel worker in Indiana who was diagnosed with mesothelioma.